Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Safe, non-toxic consumer products.

-Requirements: Products must be free from harmful chemicals, including carcinogens, endocrine disruptors, and other toxic substances.
+What are the Requirements: Products must be free from harmful chemicals, including carcinogens, endocrine disruptors, and other toxic substances.
 MADE SAFE certification requires ingredient transparency and product safety assessments.

-Description: MADE SAFE certifies products that are made without toxic chemicals, ensuring they are safe for humans, animals, and the environment.
+What does it mean: MADE SAFE certifies products that are made without toxic chemicals, ensuring they are safe for humans, animals, and the environment.

 Link: Made Safe